-SUMMARY OF THE OFFERING

-Class A common stock offered by us

-8,000,000 shares

-Option to purchase additional shares of Class A common stock

-We have granted the underwriters an option to purchase up to an aggregate of 1,200,000 additional shares of Class A common stock.
-This option is exercisable, in whole or in part, for a period of 30 days following the date of this prospectus.

-Class A common stock to be outstanding immediately after this offering

-48,401,264 shares (or 49,601,264 shares if the underwriters exercise their option in full).

-Post-Merger Repay Units to be outstanding immediately after the acquisition of Post-Merger Repay Units for cash in connection with the completion of this offering effect to this offering

-25,505,623 Post-Merger Repay Units (or 24,305,623 Post-Merger Repay Units if the underwriters exercise their option to purchase additional shares of Class A common stock in full).

-Voting power of Class A common stock after giving 65.5% (or 67.1% if the underwriters' option is exercised in full).

-Voting power of Class V common stock and Post-Merger Repay Units after giving effect to this offering

-34.5% (or 32.9% if the underwriters' option is exercised in full).

-Use of proceeds

-We estimate that after deducting underwriting discounts and commissions and estimated offering expenses payable by us, we will receive net proceeds of approximately \$151.2 million (or \$174.0 million if the underwriters exercise in full their option to purchase additional shares of Class A Common stock).

-We intend to use the net proceeds from our issuance and sale of 4,000,000 shares of Class A common stock (approximately \$75.2 million after deducting underwriting discounts and commissions and estimated offering expenses payable by us) for general corporate purposes, which may include future acquisitions, satisfaction of earnout obligations from prior acquisitions and working capital.

-We intend to use the net proceeds from our issuance and sale of 4,000,000 shares of Class A common stock (approximately \$76.0 million after deducting underwriting discounts and commissions), or 5,200,000 shares of Class A common stock (approximately \$98.8 million after deducting underwriting discounts and commissions) if the underwriters exercise in full their option to purchase additional shares of Class A common stock, to acquire an equivalent number of outstanding Post-Merger Repay Units owned by CC Payment Holdings, L.L.C., an entity controlled by Corsair Capital LLC and its affiliates, for cash at a purchase price per Post-Merger Repay Unit equal to the purchase price per share of Class A common stock paid to us by the underwriters in connection with this offering.
+SUMMARY OF THE OFFERING Class A common stock offered by us 8,000,000 shares Option to purchase additional shares of Class A common stock We have granted the underwriters an option to purchase up to an aggregate of 1,200,000 additional shares of Class A common stock.
+This option is exercisable, in whole or in part for a period of 30 days following the date of this prospectus.
+Class A common stock to be outstanding immediately after this offering 48,401,264 shares (or 49,601,264 shares if the underwriters exercise their option in full).
+Post-Merger Repay Units to be outstanding immediately after the acquisition of Post-Merger Repay Units for cash in connection with the completion of this offering 25,505,623 Post-Merger Repay Units (or 24,305,623 Post-Merger Repay Units if the underwriters exercise their option to purchase additional shares of Class A common stock in full).
+Voting power of Class A common stock after giving effect to this offering 65.5% (or 67.1% if the underwriters' option is exercised in full).
+Voting power of Class V common stock and Post- Merger Repay Units after giving effect to this offering 34.5% (or 32.9% if the underwriters' option is exercised in full).
+Use of proceeds We estimate that after deducting underwriting discounts and commissions and estimated offering expenses payable by us, we will receive net proceeds of approximately \$ million (or \$ million if the underwriters exercise in full their option to purchase additional shares of Class A Common stock).
+We intend to use the net proceeds from our issuance and sale of 4,000,000 shares of Class A common stock (approximately \$ million) for general corporate purposes, which may include future acquisitions, satisfaction of earnout obligations from prior acquisitions and working capital.
+We intend to use the net proceeds from our issuance and sale of 4,000,000 shares of Class A common stock (approximately \$ million), or 5,200,000 shares of Class A common stock (approximately \$ million) if the underwriters exercise in full their option to purchase additional shares of Class A common stock, to acquire an equivalent number of outstanding Post-Merger Repay Units owned by CC Payment Holdings, L.L.C., an entity controlled by Corsair Capital LLC and its affiliates, for cash at a purchase price per Post-Merger Repay Unit equal to the purchase price per share of Class A common stock paid to us by the underwriters in connection with this offering.

-Risk factorsInvesting in our Class A common stock involves a high degree of risk.
-See "Risk Factors"

-in this prospectus.

-NASDAQ Stock Market Symbol

-"RPAY"

-The number of shares of our Class A common stock to be outstanding immediately after this offering is based on 40,401,264 shares of Class A common stock outstanding as of May 18, 2020.
-The number of Post-Merger Repay Units to be outstanding after this offering is based on 29,505,623 Post-Merger Repay Units outstanding as of May 18, 2020.
+Risk factors Investing in our Class A common stock involves a high degree of risk.
+See "Risk Factors" in this prospectus.
+NASDAQ Stock Market Symbol "RPAY" tock to be outstanding immediately after this offering is based on 40,401,264 shares of 20.
+The number of Post-Merger Repay Units to be outstanding after this offering is based on of May 18, 2020.